 NESTML language documentation

-NESTML has a concise syntax based on that of Python, which avoids clutter in the form of semicolons, curly braces or tags as known from other programming and description languages.
+NESTML has a concise syntax based on that of Python, and is indentation-based, which avoids clutter in the form of semicolons, curly braces or tags.
 NESTML model files are expected to have the filename extension .nestml.
 Each file may contain one or more models.
 This means that there is not necessarily a direct correspondence between model and file name; however, this is often done by convention.